-The Maine Timberlands have been managed for timber production for over 100 years and are currently owned by KFM LLC.
-The Maine Timberlands consist of approximately 299,000 acres located in north-central Maine, in northern Penobscot and Piscataquis counties.
-Approximately 93% of the total acreage owned is considered productive.
-Access to and throughout the Maine Timberlands is supported by over 1,400 km of both main roads and access roads developed for forest management purposes.
+The Maine Timberlands have been managed for timber production for over 110 years and are currently owned by KFM LLC.
+The Maine Timberlands consist of approximately 300,000 acres located in north-central Maine, in northern Penobscot and Piscataquis counties.
+Approximately 94% of the total acreage owned is considered productive.
+Access to and throughout the Maine Timberlands is supported by over 1,400 kms of both main roads and access roads developed for forest management purposes.

-The Maine Timberlands have a merchantable inventory of approximately 11.5 million m3, of which approximately 70% is softwood.
+The Maine Timberlands have a merchantable inventory of approximately 11.8 million m3, of which approximately 70% is softwood.
 Spruce and fir make up approximately 36% of the total inventory.
 White Pine, hemlock, red maple and cedar are other significant components of the inventory.
-Excluded from the estimate of merchantable inventory are all trees under approximately 10 cm in diameter at breast height (1.4 m or 4.5 feet).
-These trees form an important component of the future asset base, but are considered non-merchantable today.
 The LRSY of approximately 281,000 m3 is comprised of 73% softwood and 27% hardwood.